nedbat/cog/docs/module.rst

 **cog.error** `(msg)`
     Raises an exception with `msg` as the text.
-No traceback is included, so that non-Python programmers using your code generators won't be scared.
+No traceback is included, so that non-Python programmers seeing the output won't be scared.

 **cog.inFile**
     An attribute, the path of the input file.